soliplex/chatbot/README.md

 | `position` | string | `"bottom-right"` | `"bottom-right"` or `"bottom-left"` |
 | `autoHideSeconds` | number | `0` | Auto-hide delay (0 = never) |
 | `tools` | array | `[]` | Custom client-side tools |

+**Note:** If `roomId` is set, the widget will skip the room selector and go directly to the specified room after authentication (if auth is enabled).

 ## Authentication